Faraja17/salesforce-reports-and-dashboards-practice/README.md

 # Salesforce Reports and Dashboards Practice

 Descripton: This project is from the Salesforce Trailhead Curriculum.
-The title of the trail is *Create Reports and Dashboards for Sales and Marketing Managers*, and the learning objective is to learn to track key business information for your stakeholders with reports and dashboards.
+The title of the trail is *Create Reports and Dashboards for Sales and Marketing Managers*, and the objective is to learn to track key business information for your stakeholders with reports and dashboards.

 ## Table of contents